WangWilly/xSync/doc/REFACTORING_SUMMARY.md

-# TMD Project Refactoring Summary
+# xSync Project Refactoring Summary

 ## Overview
-This document outlines the comprehensive refactoring performed on the TMD (Twitter Media Downloader) project.
+This document outlines the comprehensive refactoring performed on the xSync project.
 The refactoring focused on organizing structs into their appropriate packages and adding clear separators between different functional blocks.

 ## Refactoring Changes